Bail Bonds in Merced County, CA

 Immigration Bondsman in Merced

 Immigration bonds are a form of Federal Bonds and are somewhat different from the bail bonds required for local criminal charges.
 However, if any criminal charges were made at the time of arrest, a California State Appearance Bond would need to be made at the same time.
-The rates for Federal Bonds range from 12% to 20%, depending on the charges and the amount of the bond required.
+The rates for Federal Bonds range from 15%, depending on the charges and the amount of the bond required.
 The premium for appearance bonds is 10%, though discounts can be negotiated for people who have retained a private attorney, members of the military, and members of some other groups.

 Spanish speaking bondsmen are available and most other languages can be accommodated.